radiantearth/stac-spec/json-spec/json-spec.md

 attribute on links to describe relationships.
 Implementors are advised to be liberal with the links section, to describe things like the catalog an item is in, related items, parent or child items (modeled in different ways, like an 'acquisition' or derived data).
 The 'self' link is required, to represent the location that the `Item` can be found online.
 This is particularly useful when in a download package that includes `Item` metadata, so that the downstream user can know where the data has come from.
+Relative and absolute links are both allowed in the 'href' field.

 **thumbnail** is a special required `link` that is a downsampled image of the core asset, for direct display online in a web page or interactive search application.
 Even assets that are less easily translated in to a visual image should provide some visual representation,